Anglo American plc: Minas-Rio Project

+Quallaveco Copper Mine

 In July 2018, Anglo American announced that it would spend $5.3 billion on developing the Quellaveco copper mine in Peru, which the company acquired in 1992, with the Japanese conglomerate Mitsubishi funding 40% of the total cost.
 As part of the project, Anglo American also committed 650 million soles ($195 million) towards local community developments projects in Moquegua, where the Quellaveco mine is located.

 Accusations of health impacts

+Alleged lead poisoning in Zambia

 In October 2020, Anglo American was accused of being responsible for lead poisoning in possibly over 100,000 people near Kabwe mine, which the company operated from 1925 - 1974.
 Numerous studies since 1971 have shown that people around Kabwe mine have been poisoned by lead.
 A 2015 study found that 100% of children tested in the area had lead in their blood exceeding CDC guidelines.

-Plaintiffs say that the lead originated from the lead mine and smelter, stating that “generations of children have been poisoned by the operations of the Kabwe mine...which caused widespread contamination of the soil, dust, water and vegetation.”
+Plaintiffs said the lead originated from the lead mine and smelter, and stated “generations of children have been poisoned by the operations of the Kabwe mine...which caused widespread contamination of the soil, dust, water and vegetation.”
 Anglo American denies these allegations and has accused its successor ZCCM, which operated the mine after its nationalization in 1974.

-The class action certification hearing was held in February 2023 at the High Court of South Africa's Johannesburg branch.
+The class action certification hearing was dismissed by the lower court in Johannesburg in 2023, calling the case "an unmanageable class action", stating that every one of roughly 140,000 people would have to prove they suffered from illness caused by lead poisoning.
+The ruling was appealed in November 2025.

+Cerrejon Mine in Colombia

 In 2013, the companies involved in the Cerrejón coal mine in Colombia, were accused of increasing illness in approximately 13,000 people living close to the mine.
 Anglo American was also accused of failing to compensate people who had been displaced by its expansion.
 In September 2020, a UN human rights expert advised that Colombia discontinue the mine citing environmental and human rights concerns.
 In January 2021, the OECD launched an investigation into Cerrejón over human rights and environmental concerns.
 In February 2021, Anglo American announced plans to divest the Cerrejon mine by 2024.
 In June 2021, Anglo sued the Colombian government for preventing the development of the La Puente coal pit.